It’s easy to take part in the Connecting Classrooms programme, and there are a host of learning opportunities and support on offer to help you.

 - Up to £35,000 of funding for reciprocal visits to your international partner schools, supply cover for your Cluster Co-ordinator, training, events and project costs.

-- Up to 3 hours of free support from your local expert advisor prior to your application for funding
+- Up to 3 days and 3 hours of free support from your local expert advisor throughout your project

 - Access to a wealth of free resources